NVIDIA/grace-cpu-benchmarking-guide/src/foundations/index.md

-# Foundations
+# Foundational Benchmarks

-Foundational benchmarks stress a particular aspect of the system to confirm that it is operating as expected.
-These benchmarks do not represent any one application or problem area.
-Rather, they are execellent sanity checks for the system and can produce simple, comparable numbers with minimal configuration.
+Foundational benchmarks conﬁrm whether the system operating as expected.
+These benchmarks do not represent one application or problem area.
+They are excellent sanity checks for the system and can produce simple, comparable numbers with minimal conﬁguration.

-We strongly recommend running all foundational benchmarks before performing any competitive analysis.
-These benchmarks are simple and execute quickly, so we advise you repeat them every time you benchmark.
+Before performing any competitive analysis, we strongly recommend that you run all foundational benchmarks.
+These benchmarks are simple and execute quickly, so you should repeat them every time you benchmark.